777arc/textbook/content/pluto_intro.rst

 My hint is that you'll need to put the line "samples = sdr.rx()" into a loop, and count how many samples you get each call to sdr.rx(), while keeping track of how much time has elapsed.
 Second hint- just because you are calculating samples per second, doesn't mean you have to perform exactly 1 second worth of receiving samples, you can always divide the number of samples you received by the amount of time that passed.

-As part of this exersize you will get an idea for the max throughput of USB 2.0, something you can look up online to verify your findings.
+As part of this exercise you will get an idea for the max throughput of USB 2.0, something you can look up online to verify your findings.

 As a bonus, try changing the center_freq to see if/how it impacts the rate you can receive samples off the Pluto.